Anal Pap smear: Procedure

 Typically, a small brush or Dacron-tipped rod is inserted into the anus.
 The cells collected by the brush or rod are smeared onto a glass slide, air-dried, and sealed with an adhesive.
 Many medical offices prefer to suspend the collected cells in a liquid medium; the suspension is then processed in a laboratory before being plated on a glass slide.
 The specimen is sent to a pathologist, indicating the source of the smear (anal canal).
 The liquid in which the cells are suspended can also be used for HPV typing.

 The procedure is easily performed in a doctor's office, using the same kit as for cervical cancer detection.
 It can be performed quickly, as a vaginal speculum or anoscope is not required.

 Interpreting an anal Pap smear

 The sensitivity and specificity of anal Pap smears are lower than those of their cervical counterparts.
-This means that a single negative anal Pap smear does not prove that the person is cancer-free, and a positive result does not prove that the person has cancer.

-There are currently no agreed algorithms for the investigation of abnormal anal Pap smear results.
-However, referral for High Resolution Anoscopy (HRA) is often considered, if available.
-HRA allows microscopic visualization and biopsy of potentially abnormal areas.
-Treatment decisions are then made on the basis of the biopsy results.

 A person might be referred to a colorectal surgeon, an infectious disease doctor, or a physician trained in colposcopy, examination, or biopsy of this region.
 At a minimum, a digital rectal exam is performed.
 A proctoscopic exam might follow.
 Ultimately, a biopsy might be performed, with or without the aid of a colposcope, a dermatoscope, or high-resolution anoscopy.